Municipal commissioner

 In many countries, a municipal commissioner is an official in a municipal government such as that of a city or a town.

 India

-In India, every Municipal Corporation in India is administratively headed by a Municipal Commissioner, who is the de facto head of the municipal corporation, the form of government which is usually granted to a city of more than one million in population.
+In India, every Municipal Corporation is administratively headed by a Municipal Commissioner (also known as Corporation Secretary), who is the de facto head of the municipal corporation, the form of government which is usually granted to a city of more than one million in population.